18 Aug 2023

 We are looking to relaunch our corporate website to offer an end-to-end purchasing experience – one which is reflective of our focus on quality and customer service.

-In the RFP you should also include the budget and the timelines for the project.
-These may seem like two pieces of relatively throwaway information – but they are really important for us as a digital studio in order to a) assess our suitability and capability to deliver the project and b) be able to produce a proposal.
-You would be amazed at how many RFPs and briefs we receive which do not include the budget or the timeline for the project.
-Budgets don’t always have to be one fixed figure as part of the RFP.
+You should also include the budget and the timelines for the project.
+These may seem like two pieces of relatively throwaway information – but they are really important for us in order to a) assess our suitability and capability to deliver the project and b) be able to produce a proposal.
+You would be amazed at how many briefs and RFPs we receive which do not include the budget or the timeline for the project.
+Budgets don’t always have to be one fixed figure as part of the breif.
 Even a to-and-from figure (e.g. £40 – 50k) is helpful so we know what we propose is achievable within your budget.

 Project overview section checklist: